 The Hawaiian Hut

-The Hawaiian Hut opened down the street from the Hula Hut in late 1936-early 1937, run by Tony Guerrero and Bill Ornellas, whose nickname was “Whistling/Whislyn/Whislin’.”
+The Hawaiian Hut opened down the street from the Hula Hut at 7210 Beverly Boulevard in late 1936/early 1937, originally operated by Tony Guerrero with Bill Ornellas, whose nickname was “Whistling/Whislyn/Whislin’.”
 Built in 1928, the building had previously housed a series of short-lived cafes and clubs before the Hawaiian Hut came along.

 Ornellas’ Hawaiian Hut featured not just mere rain on the roof but an entire tropical storm effect.
 On July 13, 1942, the hut was damaged by an arson-set fire; it reopened September 2, 1942 and continued here through 1945.